Locally induced Gaussian processes for large-scale simulation experiments: Refinements to neighborhood composition

 \subsection{Space-filling templates}

 Our template-scheme leverages the neighborhood-focused space-filling nature of inducing points, beyond say $\bar{\x}_1 \approx \x^\star$.
-Space-filling-ness is a cornerstone of (global) computer experiment design.
+Space-fillingness is a cornerstone of (global) computer experiment design.
 Numerous schemes exist, such as Latin hypercube samples \citep[LHSs][]{Mckay:1979} or maximin designs \citep{Johnson:1990}, etc., and hybrids thereof \citep{Morris:1995}.
 These work well and often require less computation than model-based alternatives such as IMSE.
 If such space-filling designs (SFDs) could be re-tooled to ``focus'' on particular parts of the input space -- say in the neighborhood of $\x^\star$ -- we might be able to avoid an expensive greedy wIMSE optimization all together.
 SFDs might be able to mimic the behavior of a wIMSE template scheme at almost no cost at all.

 SFDs are usually constructed in a unit hypercube.
 Re-centering such a template to $\x^\star$ is trivial, but re-scaling so that it lies within $\X_n(\x^\star)$ and resembles $\bar{\X}_m(\x^\star)$ is more challenging.
 One way is to derive a second, local rectangle as a means of defining a linear mapping between scales.
-We could use the bounds of the wIMSE template, but that defeats the purpose of circumventing greedy wIMSE optimization.
-A thriftier alternative is to use the bounds of the neighborhood $\X_n(\x^\star)$.
+A thrifty strategy is to use the bounds of the neighborhood $\X_n(\x^\star)$.
 But the shape of $\X_n(\x^\star)$ is roughly spherical, being comprised of Euclidean distance-based NNs.
 Thus the rectangular SFD will cover regions outside of the hypersphere, potentially placing some inducing points outside the neighborhood.
 In low input dimension, say $d \leq 2$, this is no big deal, because the circumscription is relatively tight.
 But when $d=8$, say, circumscription is poor.